Israel Security 2023

 I need help with arranging travel/ordering food/getting mail or other day-to-day arrangements.
 Who can I contact to help?

-The Lowy International School maintains frequent contact with government security agencies to stay informed of any potential escalations or risks on the horizon.
 In preparation for an emergency situation, all students receive safety training during orientation, a welcome kit with safety information, as well as regular communications.
 TAU maintains 24/7 security and staffing on campus and in the dormitories.
 For security reasons, anyone entering campus is required to show a student ID card or other form of ID and have their bags searched.
 Additionally, no one is permitted to enter a dormitory without a clearance chip (FOB).

-Regarding the current circumstance in Israel, we are following the government safety instructions for those in Tel Aviv, which includes ensuring proximity to a secure area.
-There are many safe and secure areas across TAU, including in the campus dorms.
+Regarding any circumstance in Israel, we always follow the government safety instructions for those in Tel Aviv.
+Should they be needed, there are many safe and secure areas across TAU, including in the campus dorms.
+The Lowy International School maintains contact with government security agencies to stay informed of any potential risks.

 What do I do if I hear a siren?